xiaogliu/pure-full-page/readme.md

 </div>
 ```

-其中，id 为 `pureFullPage` 的 div 是所有滚动页面的容器，class 为 `page` 的 div 为具体页面的容器。

-页面容器 id 必须为 `pureFullPage`，具体页面 class 必须包含 `page`，因为 css 会根据 `#pureFullPage` 和 `.page` 设置样式。

-Among them, the div with id `pureFullPage` is the container for all scrolling pages, and the div with class `page` is the container for specific pages.
+The div with id `pureFullPage` is the container for all scrolling pages, and the div with class `page` is the container for specific pages.

 The page container id must be `pureFullPage`, and the specific page class must contain `page`, because css will set the style according to `#pureFullPage` and `.page`.